Australian rules football schism (1938–1949): Resolution

+Efforts to reunite control stagnated for a few years after 1945.
+Since it was no longer recruiting star VFL players, the VFA's bargaining power to gain concessions in negotiations was weakened; and the losses of the VFA's two most enthusiastic pre-war administrators – secretary Russell Keon-Cohen, who had departed in 1943, and president J. J. Liston, who died in 1944 – also slowed progress.

-Efforts to reunite control stagnated for a few years after 1945, but they were reinvigorated in 1948 by the ANFC.
+Reunification efforts were reinvigorated in 1948 by the ANFC.
 The ANFC had a revived enthusiasm for spreading Australian rules football to other parts of Australia and the world, as it saw a strong opportunity at that time to promote the game in the United States of America.
 The ANFC and many of its delegates considered it very important that the VFL–VFA schism be ended and the control of football be unified to achieve these aims.
 ANFC president Walter Stooke called in 1948 upon the old adage that "a house divided against itself is easiest upset" when describing the importance of reunification.

-One of the overarching aims of the VFA throughout its negotiation was that it wanted to be represented in the control and administration of the game, and it had rejected solutions under which the VFL retained unilateral control in Victoria.
+By the end of the 1940s, the VFA's main remaining objective was to be represented in the control and administration of the game, and it had rejected solutions under which the VFL retained unilateral control in Victoria.
 Under the new proposals put forward in 1948, the ANFC offered to grant the VFA a position on the ANFC executive.
 This new solution would force the VFA to adopt the national rules and permit reciprocity agreements, but would give the VFA the powers of control it desired, and allow it to remain independent from the VFL.

 The proposal was first put forward to the VFA in late 1948, and although it was initially rejected – largely because the VFA wanted a full voting position on the council, which was not offered – it began to herald the end of the schism.
 In March 1949, the VFA and VFL signed a new clearance reciprocity agreement, ending eleven seasons of player trafficking; and by the end of the season, both the VFA and VFL had agreed to lift any active suspensions which players had received for switching codes without a clearance.
 The ANFC and VFA continued to negotiate an affiliation agreement through the season, which included the ANFC offering the VFA a period of temporary trial affiliation to encourage it to join.
 Finally, on 8 August, the VFA agreed to affiliate with the ANFC, with the motion succeeding by a vote of 18–7 at the VFA Board of Management.
 Under the terms of the affiliation: